 - 8 ounces mini Ravioli

 - Fresh basil for serving for serving

 - In a large saucepan, heat the olive oil and add the ground beef with salt and pepper to taste.
 Cook until browned, breaking it up as it cooks with a wooden spoon for 4-5 minutes

 - Add the chopped onions and garlic, and cook for 2-3 minutes until the onions soften and become fragrant.

-- Serve with grated Parmesan and green onions, if you desire.
+- Serve with grated Parmesan cheese and fresh basil, if desired.

 - Instead of ground beef, you can use ground turkey or ground chicken.

 - To make it vegetarian, substitute the ground beef for chopped mushrooms, eggplant or zucchini.